bsorrentino/bsorrentino/_posts/2021-12-19-Office-Script:-publish-serverless-function-from-Excel365.md

 #### Trigger Flow from Mail
 As you can see each mail sent/forwarded to a pre-configured mail group triggers a "Power Automate Flow" that :
  1. Identifies the sender
- 1. Analyses the subject to understand the nature of time entry (`Hours Off`, `Holiday`, `Availability`, `Overtime`, ...).
-    > This is achieved by an server-less function but is planned to use the Power Platform AI extension
+ 1. Analyses the subject to understand the nature of time entry (`Hours Off`, `Holiday`, `Availability`, `Overtime`, ...). _Currently this is achieved by a server-less function but is planned to use the Power Platform AI extension_

 #### Save Data
 After that the gathered information are saved in _Dataverse_ in the state: `pending for approval`